htcondor/htcondor/docs/man-pages/htcondor.rst

 Description
 -----------

-*htcondor* is a tool for managing HTCondor jobs, job sets, resources, logs and dags.
-It can replace *condor_submit*, *condor_submit_dag*, *condor_q*, *condor_status*, *condor_userlog*, and is intended to be a more self-consistent interface to the HTCondor system instead of those tools which have organically grown over decades.
+*htcondor* is a tool for managing HTCondor jobs, job sets, resources, event logs, and DAGs.
+It can replace *condor_submit*, *condor_submit_dag*, *condor_q*, *condor_status*, and *condor_userlog*, as well as all-new functionality and features.
+The user interface is more consistent than its predecessor tools.

 The first argument of the *htcondor* command (ignoring any global options) is the *noun* representing an object in the HTCondor system to be operated on.
 The nouns include an individual *job*, *jobset*, *eventlog*, or a *dag*.
-Each noun is then followed by a noun-specific verb that describe the operation on that noun.
+Each noun is then followed by a noun-specific *verb* that describe the operation on that noun.

 One of the following optional global option may appear before the noun: